As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Try Using Technology to Entice the Older Kids

-It can be difficult to get your pre-teens or teenage kids interested in anything that does not have to do with their cell phone or tablet.
-Luckily, there are some technological ways to get them in the rock collecting mood.
+It can be difficult to get your pre-teens or teenage kids interested in anything that does not have to do with their cell phones or tablet.
+Luckily, there are some technical ways to get them in the rock collecting mood.